-Expats from non-Schengen countries who want to visit Malta will need to enter the country to obtain a tourist visa.
+Expats from non-Schengen countries who want to visit Malta will have to enter the country to obtain a tourist visa.

 Tourist visas are valid for one or multiple entries of up to 90 days during a 180-day period.
-To apply, proof of travel insurance, adequate funds and onward travel must be submitted along with a letter of invitation.
-Applicants will also need to show evidence of where they will be staying during their visit, either in the form of a booking for short-term accommodation or written confirmation of staying with a personal acquaintance.
+Applicants must submit proof of travel insurance, adequate funds and onward travel along with a letter of invitation.
+They will also need to show evidence that they've secured accommodation for the duration of their visit.
+This can either be a booking for short-term rental or written confirmation stating they will be staying with a personal acquaintance.

 Residence permits for Malta

-To stay in Malta for longer than 90 days, a residence permit is required.
-The Maltese residence permit comes in the form of an e-Residence document which functions as a form of identification.
-Once an initial application is submitted, expats must attend an appointment at the Expatriates Unit at Identity Malta in person to submit original documents.
+Expats looking to stay in Malta for longer than 90 days will require a residence permit.
+The Maltese residence permit comes in the form of an e-Residence document, which functions as a form of identification.
+Once an initial application is submitted, expats must attend an appointment at the Expatriates Unit at Identity Malta to submit their original documents.

-There are two types of residence permits: the Ordinary Residence Permit and the Permanent Residence Permit.
-The main difference between the two permits is the different tax obligations they incur.
+There are two residence permits: the Ordinary Residence Permit and the Permanent Residence Permit.
+The main difference between the two permits is the different tax obligations attached to each permit.

 Permanent Residence Permits are open to any nationality and are renewable once every five years.
 Holders of this permit pay a flat income-tax rate of 15 percent.
 Only EU citizens are eligible for Ordinary Residence Permits, which are renewable annually.
-Expats on this permit pay income tax on a sliding scale from 0 to 35 percent.
+Expats on this permit pay income tax on a scale from 0 to 35 percent.

-Work permits in Malta, known as Single Permits, also function as residence permits, so expats only need to make one application to gain the right to both work and live in Malta.
+Work permits in Malta, also known as Single Permits, also function as residence permits, so expats only need to make one application to gain the right to work and live in Malta.